Google Analytics 4 Lead Image

 You may also need to create some brand-new events and conversions.
 This is actually a great opportunity to take stock of what actions are important to your business and identify any gaps in your tracking.

-Setting up new conversions from events in GA4.
+Set up conversions from events resized

 Review and update tracking URL parameters (i.e. Paid_Social)